FastSense/nnio/docs/source/basic_usage.rst

 Using your saved models
 ===========================

-nnio provides three classes for loading models in different formats:
+nnio provides four classes for loading models in different formats:

 * :class:`nnio.ONNXModel`
 * :class:`nnio.EdgeTPUModel`
 * :class:`nnio.OpenVINOModel`
+* :class:`nnio.TorchModel`

 Loaded models can be simply called as functions on numpy arrays.
 Look at the example: